What is "Ministry"?

 It is common for churches to talk about their "ministries", but what does that actually mean?

 The term 'ministry' comes from a Latin word that means 'service.'
 God's Word teaches us that we were created to glorify and enjoy God as we serve Him.
 But because of humanity's fall into sin we have all become self-serving by nature.
 Now, it is God who must first serve us.
-The good news of the gospel is that God drew near to us, who were running away from Him, to minister to us, freeing us from living for ourselves to serve Him and our neighbors instead.
+The good news of the gospel is that God drew near to us, while were running away from Him, to minister to us, freeing us from living for ourselves to serve Him and our neighbors instead.

 It is our high privilege and pleasure to be used by God to minister to others in Jesus' name, whether by word (teaching) or by deed (helping).
 What you will find below are descriptions of ways Jesus Christ uses us to serve others on His behalf.

 Our men enjoy studying God's Word together on a bi-weekly basis.
 The discussions are lively and provide an opportunity for young and old men alike to talk candidly about their spiritual need and to gain wisdom from God's Word through this fellowship.
 There are other gatherings that take place regularly in less formal and spontaneous ways among the men in the congregation, which we strongly encourage.

 If you are looking to connect with other women who know their need of God's grace and want to grow in the knowledge of our Savior Jesus Christ while also developing friendships with other women, you will find that here at Covenant Grace.
 The women meet once a month for fellowship and once a week to study a book or watch a video by biblically sound and trusted teachers.